What does a Staff Engineer do?

 Responsibilities:

-- Design, develop, and implement complex software solutions.
+- Design, develop, and maintain high-quality software applications and systems.

-- Collaborate with cross-functional teams to define and achieve project goals.
+- Collaborate with cross-functional teams to understand business requirements and translate them into technical solutions.

 Qualifications

-- Minimum of 5 years of experience in software engineering.
+- Minimum of 5 years of experience in software engineering, with at least 2 years in a leadership or senior engineering role.

 Is becoming a Staff Engineer a good career path?